ConorMurphy21/codeBeautifier/README.md

 line tool with a C/C++ file and a text file of your choosing and code beatifier will create a more beautiful (but still functional) version of your code.

-## :globe_with_meridians: Setup
+## Setup :globe_with_meridians:

-Well, the project is not at a complete stage yet, so the setup will be edited when it is complete.
+Currently working on creating an installer for this program.
+This will soon be updated! :alarm_clock:

-## Command Line Syntax
+## :page_with_curl:Command Line Syntax

 ```
 ./codeBeautifier [options] [InputCodeFile] [InputTextFile]